buzdyk/slack-nofap-slash-command/readme.md

 # NoFAP™

-This is a slash command which helps to track NoFAP periods in you life.
+This is a slash command which helps to track NoFAP periods in your life.
 Conveniently it is a slash command for Slack!

 Usage: